The New and Gauley Rivers offer some of the best whitewater rafting experiences in the United States, if not the world.

 Get our Fayetteville Food Guide so you can pick the perfect place for your palate.

-In the guide, we’ve compiled all the local restaurants’ info into a one-page flier that includes location, contact info, hours of operation, special diet offerings, alcohol availability, our favorite entrees and more!
+We’ve compiled all the local restaurants’ info into a one-page flier that includes location, contact info, hours of operation, special diet offerings, alcohol availability and more!